-There's been some more technical and rigorous work exploring the idea of using neural networks to communicate information over a noisy or limited channel2.
-I've been interested in exploring how these systems could generate patterns that are human-interpretable.
+I've been interested in exploring how these systems could generate patterns that are interpretable.
 Particularly visual patterns generated by neural networks that operate similarly to writing systems.
-This could have a whole lot of interesting use cases such as generating highly readable fonts, turning source code into pictures, or transforming entire sentences or paragraphs into images using a language model such as BERT.
-Joel Simon did some really interesting experiments in generating writing systems using neural networks in 2018.
-His work inspired my initial curiosity and it is worth taking a look at.
+This could have a whole lot of interesting use-cases such as generating highly readable fonts, turning source code into pictures, or transforming entire sentences or paragraphs into abstract images using a language model such as BERT.
+Joel Simon did some really interesting experiments with generating writing systems using neural networks in 2018.
+His project inspired my initial curiosity.

 The result of training an autoencoder this way may look like this:

 These generative systems grow in complexity in proportion to the complexity of the environment that they are generated in.
 We can set additional constraints on the communication channel to encourage more interesting patterns to emerge.
-We could also define different kinds of messages to represent visually.
-Essentially, we can define (with code) whatever environment we want to experiment with and then see what interesting patterns are generated!
+We could also define different kinds of messages beyond simple alphabets to represent visually.
+It seems that there's a huge space of constraints and objectives one could experiment with, with many interesting patterns to be generated!

 Attempting To Learn A Math Notation System